Hope-Liang/ID2223Lab2/README.md

 ## Introduction

-In this project, the goal is to fine-tune a pre-trained transformer model for Swedish language translation and
+In this project, the goal is to fine-tune a pre-trained transformer model (Whisper) for Swedish language translation, refactor it into a feature pipeline and a training pipeline and build a serverless UI for using the fine-tuned model.
+The code are designed to run on Google Colab for feature extraction and training, and Huggingface for UI.